HakubJozak/mana/README.markdown

 ## TODO

 ### Bugs
+ - card stacking on drop does not work remotely
  - removing user causes error
  - append card on dropbox does not work
  - when browsing library and uncover some card, it is uncovered remotely too